 These weightings should be consistent for all principals.
-For assistant principals and other school or district-based og2 certificate holders in non-teaching roles, the six performance expectations are weighed equally, reflecting the need for emerging leaders to develop the full set of skills and competencies in order to assume greater responsibilities as they move forward in their careers.
-While assistant principals' roles and responsibilities vary from school to school, creating a robust pipeline of effective principals depends on adequately preparing assistant principals for the principalship.
+For assistant principals the domains are weighed equally, reflecting the need for emerging leaders to develop a full set of skills and competencies in order to assume greater responsibilities as they move forward in their careers.
+While assistant principals' roles and responsibilities vary from school to school, creating a robust pipeline of effective principals depends on adequately preparing assistant principals for the principal ship.
+For other school or district-based 092 certificate holders, including central office administrators, evaluators may limit the rating to those domains that are relevant to the administrator's job duties, which must be established by the evaluator as part of the goal setting conference at the start of the school year.

-In order to arrive at these ratings, administrators are measured against the CCL Leader Evaluation Rubric which describes leadership actions across four performance levels for each of the six performance expectations and associated elements.
-The four performance levels are:
+In order to arrive at the ratings, leadership practice is measured against the CT Leader Evaluation and Support Rubric 2015 which describes leadership actions across four performance levels for each of the four domains and their respective indicators.
+The four performance levels are as follows:

 - Exemplary: The Exemplary Level focuses on the concepts of developing capacity for action and leadership beyond the individual leader.
-Collaboration and involvement from a wide range of staff, students and stakeholders is prioritized as appropriate in distinguishing Exemplary performance from Proficient performance. - •Proficient: The rubric is anchored at the Proficient Level using the indicator language from the Connecticut School Leadership Standards.
-The specific indicator language is highlighted in bold at the Proficient level. - •Developing: The Developing Level focuses on leaders with a general knowledge of leadership practices but most of those practices do not necessarily lead to positive results. - Below Standard: The Below Standard Level focuses on a limited understanding of leadership practices and general inaction on the part of the leader.
+Collaboration and involvement from a wide range of staff, students and stakeholders is prioritized as appropriate in distinguishing Exemplary performance from Proficient performance. - Proficient: The rubric is anchored at the Proficient Level using the indicator language from the Connecticut School Leadership Standards. - Developing: The Developing Level focuses on leaders with a general knowledge of leader- ship practices but most of those practices do not necessarily lead to positive results. - Below Standard: The Below Standard Level focuses on a limited understanding of leader- ship practices and general inaction on the part of the leader.